 Grooming of Alaskan Malamute

-Though dense, waterproof coat of this breed is well adapted to harsh climatic conditions, still it requires constant upkeep.
+Though the dense, waterproof coat of this breed is well adapted to harsh climatic conditions, still it requires constant upkeep.

 A pet Malamute can easily go six to eight weeks between baths.
 In case you feel its coat dry, you can also use conditioner in moderation.